 This online shopping channel has facilitated new relationships with retailers across multichannel and digital teams.
-By bringing together the leasing, commercialisation and digital offering, new relationships have been forged alongside the traditional property director one.
+By bringing together the leasing, commercialization and digital offering, new relationships have been forged alongside the traditional property director one.
 The potential for innovative multichannel business models born out of these new relationships is promising for the sector.

 Our content brand 'Inside Source' is focused on building a new, engaged online Generation Z community to understand their wants and needs better.
-This crucial relationship will help ensure that our shopping centres of the future chime with this important audience of the future.
+This crucial relationship will help ensure that our shopping centers of the future chime with this important audience of the future.

-The future for shopping centres is likely to be heavily influenced by Generation Z. Young consumers want to be able to live, sleep, work, eat, shop, get fit and socialise in a way that is convenient to them.
-Moreover, according to research carried out by Savills and intu, Generation Z are also the age group that enjoy shopping in physical stores the most.
+The future for shopping centers is likely to be heavily influenced by Generation Z. Young consumers want to be able to live, sleep, work, eat, shop, get fit and socialize in a way that is convenient to them.
+Moreover, according to research carried out by Savills and intu, Generation Z is also the age group that enjoy shopping in physical stores the most.

-Leisure, communities and experiences will light up UK high streets and shopping centres, creating day out destinations that sit at the centre of people's lives.
-We are all learning to adapt to the rise of ecommerce and redesigning the way we want to live.
+Leisure, communities and experiences will light up UK high streets and shopping centers, creating day out destinations that sit at the center of people's lives.
+We are all learning to adapt to the rise of e-commerce and redesigning the way we want to live.

-Finance
+Sector insights Finance